epakhomov/capstone/README.md

 Key features influencing the model included: URL length, domain activation time, and directory length, with longer URLs and shorter domain activation times being strong indicators of phishing URL.

 ## Next steps
+- Applying neural network models
+- Creating a prototype to test the model
+- Deploy model in a testing environment
+- Expanding scope of the research to include identification of malicious API endpoints, not just URLs